-The property owner at 590 Cross River Street has requested that her property be removed from Parking by Permit Area B. The area consists of single-family homes.
+The city has received a signed petition by two-thirds of the property owners on Cross River Street between South Veramendi Avenue and South Grant Avenue requesting that their properties be removed from Parking by Permit Area B. The area consists of single-family homes.

-The proposed amendment to Parking by Permit Area B is at the end of Cross River Street and will not affect the contiguous nature of the existing parking by permit restrictions.
+The proposed amendment to Parking by Permit Area B will not affect the contiguous nature of the existing parking by permit restrictions.